aSilentInferno/SortFiles/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.

 ---